eftieell/intro_programming_2/src/chapters/files_and_data/file_open_read_close.md

         count of number of students available at each hour (type: list[int])
     """

-    # Create a list, initialized with 10 0's
+    # Create a list, initialized with 10 0's (one for each available hour)
     hours_prefs = []
     for i in range(10):
         hours_prefs.append(0)

     # read the file
     with open(file_name, 'r') as a_file:
+        # Read the contents of the header line.
+We will ignore this line.
+        header_line = a_file.readline()
-        # Each line in the file corresponds to one student
+        # Each subsequent line in the file corresponds to one student
         for line in a_file:
             # student_prefs will contain 'Y's and 'N's
             student_prefs = line.strip().split(",")
-            # ignore the first entry in the line, which is the name
+            # ignore the first entry in the line, which is the name of the student
             for i in range(1,len(student_prefs)):
                 # If they said 'Y', then count them for this time of day
                 if student_prefs[i] == 'Y':